osoftware/spedn/docs/script.rst

 Instead of public key hash it cointains a hash of an entire script that is called a ``redeem script``.
 The scriptSig is supposed to provide the actual script that matches this hash and arguments to it.

+*Bitcoin also introduced new address types: SegWit (P2WPKH, Pay To Withess Public Key Hash) and Taproot (P2TR, Pay To Taproot).
+While they provide certain improvements - conceptually they work the same way as the 2 types described above.*

 Making fancy boxes
 ==================

-All those scripts are bytecode that run in a stack machine.
+All those scripts are a bytecode that runs in a stack machine.
 A human readable representation (assembly language) of this bytecode is called...
 Script.
 Script is a FORTH-like, stack oriented language containing numerous opcodes, some generic (like ``OP_ADD``), some very Bitcoin-specific (like ``OP_CHECKSIG``).